Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

-\item[(ii)] For every $\epsilon > 0$ there exists $\delta(\epsilon) > 0$ such that
+\item[(II)] For every $\epsilon > 0$, there exists $\delta(\epsilon) > 0$ such that

-\item[(iii)] For every $\epsilon > 0$ there exists $\delta(\epsilon) > 0$ such that for all $\tau \in \mathbb{R}$,
+\item[(III)] For every $\epsilon > 0$, there exists $\delta(\epsilon) > 0$ such that for all $\tau \in \mathbb{R}$,

-\end{itemize} Then the geodesic flow $\varphi_t$ is ergodic on $(S^*M, d\mu)$ if and only if properties {(i)} and {(ii)} hold.
-It is weakly mixing on $(S^*M, d\mu)$ if and only if properties {(i)}, {(ii)}, and {(iii)} hold.
-Here $S^*M$ denotes the unit tangent bundle of $M$ and $d\mu$ is the Liouville measure on $S^*M$. \end{theorem}
+\end{itemize} Then the geodesic flow $\varphi_t$ is ergodic on $(S^*M, d\mu)$ if and only if Properties {(I)} and {(II)} hold.
+It is weakly mixing on $(S^*M, d\mu)$ if and only if Properties {(I)}--{(III)} hold.
+Here $S^*M$ denotes the unit co-tangent bundle of $M$ and $d\mu$ is the Liouville measure on $S^*M$. \end{theorem}

 This theorem exhibits a delicate connection between the classical and quantum settings.
-If properties \emph{(i)} and \emph{(ii)} hold in the quantum setting, the corresponding classical geodesic flow is ergodic, and conversely.
-Likewise, if Properties \emph{(i)}--\emph{(iii)} hold, the classical flow is weak mixing, and vice versa.
-We therefore say that a quantum system satisfying Properties \emph{(i)} and \emph{(ii)} is quantum ergodic, while one satisfying Properties \emph{(i)}--\emph{(iii)} is quantum mixing.
+If Properties \emph{(I)} and \emph{(II)} hold in the quantum setting, the corresponding classical geodesic flow is ergodic, and conversely.
+Likewise, if Properties \emph{(I)}--\emph{(III)} hold, the classical flow is weak mixing, and vice versa.
+We therefore say that a quantum system satisfying Properties \emph{(I)} and \emph{(II)} is quantum ergodic, while one satisfying Properties \emph{(I)}--\emph{(III)} is quantum mixing.

-Our focus will be on the compact connected hyperbolic surfaces, which are inherently chaotic due to their (constant) negative curvature.
+Our focus will be on compact connected hyperbolic surfaces, which are inherently chaotic due to their (constant) negative curvature.
 In this context, the following theorem of Ratner \cite{Rat87}, with quantitative bounds due to Matheus \cite{Mat13}, will be central.
 The theorem is stated here in a slightly modified form using only the physical space observables.

-\begin{theorem}[Position space exponential mixing] Let $X$ be a compact connected hyperbolic surface with geodesic flow $ \phi_{t} $ and with $\lambda_1( X )$ being the smallest eigenvalue of the Laplace-Beltrami operator $ -\Delta $.
+\begin{theorem}[Position space exponential mixing] Let $X$ be a compact connected hyperbolic surface with geodesic flow $ \varphi_{t} $ and with $\lambda_1( X )$ being the second smallest eigenvalue of the Laplace--Beltrami operator $ -\Delta $.
 Let $f,g \in L^2(X)$.
-Then for all $t \ge 0$,
+Then for all $t \ge 0$

 where

 and where $f(x) = f(x,\theta)$ and $g(x) = g(x,\theta)$ are viewed as functions on $T^1X$, the unit tangent bundle.

 \end{theorem}